 “Wait here.
 I’ll give you a sign when it’s clear,” Wade hopped the fence, and ran for the first wagon.

 He skidded on the dirt, ducking behind the wheels before waiting.
-Every sense strained, waiting for a shout or worse—gunshot.
+Every sense strained, waiting for a shout, or worse—gunshot.

 But still, nothing came.
 Wade rose slowly, pulled his hat a little lower to hide his face, and darted to the front of the warehouse.